Stick Season 1 - Pool Party Prep Clip

 Where to Watch Virtues of Harmony

-Want to behold the glory that is "Virtues of Harmony" on your TV or mobile device at home?
-Searching for a streaming service to buy, rent, download, or stream the comedy TV series via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.
+Fancy watching "Virtues of Harmony" in the comfort of your own home?
+Finding a streaming service to buy, rent, download, or play the comedy TV series via subscription can be a huge pain, so we here at Moviefone want to do right by you.

-We've listed a number of streaming and cable services – including rental, purchase, and subscription alternatives – along with the availability of "Virtues of Harmony" on each platform.
-Now, before we get into the various whats and wheres of how you can watch "Virtues of Harmony" right now, here are some finer points about the TVB Jade show.
+Below, you’ll find a number of top-tier streaming and cable services – including rental, purchase, and subscription alternatives – along with the availability of "Virtues of Harmony" on each platform.
+Now, before we get into the nitty-gritty of how you can watch "Virtues of Harmony" right now, here are some specifics about the TVB Jade show.

-Originally premiering September 17th, 2001, "Virtues of Harmony" stars Nancy Sit Ka-Yin, Johnny Siu Juen Dang, Bernice Liu, Maggie Siu Mei-Kei.
-The series runs 3 season(s), and has a score of 70 (out of 100) on TMDB, which put together reviews from 3 respected people.
+Originally premiering September 17th, 2001, "Virtues of Harmony" stars Nancy Sit Ka-Yin, Johnny Siu Juen Dang, Bernice Liu, 邵美琪.
+The series runs 3 season(s), and has a score of 70 (out of 100) on TMDB, which put together reviews from 3 knowledgeable people.

 "Virtues of Harmony" is currently available to stream via subscription, rental, or purchase on .